MayberryKory/CS4930_HW_Mayberry/HW3_Mayberry/readme template.txt

 test_out_decrypt                        -- Contains the decryption of the test_out.txt will match with test.txt

-The virtual environment should contain all the installed libraries to run the program.
+This program works best in a virtual environment To create a venv run "python3 -m venv venv"
 To run the virtual environment cd to the directory it is contained, then run "source venv/bin/activate"
 This will put your terminal within the virtual environment